“Have you started saving for college?” a co-worker whispered apprehensively when I announced my first pregnancy at the office.

 Admittedly, your vote on your kid’s major is pretty minimal if they’re the one footing the bill.

-However, encourage your child to major, minor or at least take a number of courses in STEM subjects, even if their dream is to be a word-class painter.
+However, encourage your child to major, minor or at least take a number of courses in STEM subjects, even if their dream is to be a world-class painter.

 If they have skills in a lucrative field they can use (or fall back on) after college, they’ll be better equipped to support themselves financially and repay any loans.